appscot/debug-logger/README.md

 ## Overview
 [visionmedia/debug](https://github.com/visionmedia/debug) is a ubitiquous logging library with 1000+ dependants.
 Given how widespread it is and the convenience of namespaces it is a great logger for library modules.
 `debug-logger` is a convenience wrapper around `debug` that adds level based coloured output.
-Each instance of `debug-logger` contains 2 instances of `debug`, one for general purpose logging and another using `namespace:debug` for debug logs.
+Each instance of `debug-logger` will lazily instantiate 3 instances of `debug`, one for general purpose logging using `namespace`, another for debug (`namespace:debug`) and another for trace (`namespace:trace`).
+All this is configurable.

 AppsCot uses `debug-logger` in [waterline-orientdb](https://github.com/appscot/waterline-orientdb).